-Although Tang suit is not clothing in the Tang dynasty, it has something to do with it.
-The Tang dynasty is one of the most prosperous time in Chinese history.
-As a result, people usually use the word Tang to refer to the traditional Chinese culture.
-For example, Chinatowns in the U.S. or the U.K. are also be called as Tang People Street.
+Although the Tang suit is not clothing in the Tang dynasty, it has something to do with it.
+The Tang dynasty is one of the most prosperous times in Chinese history.
+As a result, people usually use the word Tang to refer to traditional Chinese culture.
+For example, Chinatowns in the U.S. or the U.K. are also be called Tang People Street.

 Tang suits, as the name of Tang People Street, represent a certain clothing of deep traditional Chinese cultures.